learn-co-curriculum/dsc-effect-sizes/README.md

 An unstandardized effect size simply tries to find the difference between two groups by calculating the difference between distribution means.
 Here is how you can do it in python.

-You can use the `rvs` method from `scipy.stats` to generate random sample of size 1000 from the population distributions.
+You can use the `rvs` method from `scipy.stats` to generate a random sample of size 1000 from the population distributions.
 Note that these are totally random and representative samples, with no measurement error.

 Visit [this link](https://docs.scipy.org/doc/scipy-1.0.0/reference/tutorial/stats.html) for more details on `sciPy.stats`.